Stefenmarg/stefenmarg.github.io/src/posts/Projects/2025-01-08-My-simple-site.md

 The files in the `config` directory mostly has to do with functions that need lists thus json was chosen, a simple way to read the file and use it's context in a way that benefits all.

-Other updates on this site on the font matter has to do with ✨ notification signs ✨ which are pretty neat.
-Below you can see a demo of the signs and how they are used in the backend.
+Other updates on this site on the font matter has to do with ✨ visuals ✨ for example the following signs introduced on `v2.0.2` which are pretty neat.

 {% info "This is an information notice!" %}